 Use a Pack Liner

 You need a pack liner because most backpacks leak at the seams when they get wet in the rain or you put them down in a puddle.
-It doesn’t matter if you own a pack made with a waterproof fabric like cuben fiber.
+It doesn’t matter if you own a pack made with a waterproof fabric like Dyneema DCF (formerly called cuben fiber).
 When manufacturers attach a hip belt and shoulder straps to a pack, they need to sew them on, creating needle holes which leak.

 Pack Your Insulation